-Joshua, his wife, Melissa, and their two boys, Cyrus and Eli, along with their dog, Joey, live in Fleming.
-In his spare time, Joshua loves to hike, cycle, fish, play music, and roast his own coffee.
+Joshua, his wife, Melissa, and their two boys, Cyrus and Eli, along with their dog, Joey, live in the faculty annex overlooking the Boathouse.
+In his spare time, Joshua loves to hike, cycle, fish, play music and roast his own coffee.